As we continue to dive deep into the worlds of Agile and Scrum, the next topic we’d like to cover is sprint planning meetings.

 What is a sprint planning meeting?

-A sprint planning meeting is one of the main Scrum events, also known as ceremonies, that is hosted at the beginning of each sprint.
+A sprint planning meeting is one of the main Scrum events, also known as ceremonies, that is scheduled in the team’s online calendar at the beginning of each sprint.
 In fact, it is the starting point of the upcoming sprint.

 A sprint, in turn, is a time period within a project that typically lasts 1 to 4 weeks.
 Within the given sprint, the development team and product owner, guided by Scrum Master, work to complete the set number of tasks and goals.

 Those tasks and goals are defined and agreed upon during the sprint planning session.
 So, as you can guess, it is extremely critical for everyone to have a fruitful and effective sprint planning meeting.
-The Scrum team has to think through the tasks and make sure the workload scheduled for the sprint is both challenging and doable.
+The Scrum team has to think through the complete to-do list and make sure the workload scheduled in free schedule planner for the sprint is both challenging and doable.

 Because Scrum’s philosophy encourages regular releases of potentially shippable products (meaning that they can be used by the business, although in a limited fashion), one of the success factors of the sprint planning event is identifying the top priority tasks with all dependencies and focusing on them first.